 Raw Food Diet Myths

 The answer is that raw food diets just aren’t impeccable and they aren’t superior.
-There are no good scientific studies that proof any of this.
-One thing is for
+There are no good scientific studies that prove any of this.
+One thing is for sure though, when you start eating only (or mostly) raw foods, you automatically cut out so many processed foods that you feel healthier and better.
+But the same would be true if you cooked the veggies and added some rice to them.

 It’s very understandable that people strive to have a lot of energy and beauty, and therefore trying to eat a raw food diet.
 But energy and beauty will only happen when we assimilate enough nutrients over a long period of time and since it’s harder to break down the cellular walls of raw food, hence getting to the calories, minerals, and vitamins, it’s also harder to nourish our body.
 Often times, raw foodists aren’t as radiant and energetic as the diet movement claims would be the case.